MateuszOskedraFHNWAccount/Internet-Technology/README.md

 - Typography choices should match those used by FHNW's.

 **Layout**
-- The layout should be clean, organized, and  easly navigable, much like FHNW's website, providing a user-friendly platform that matches the institution's standards.
+- The layout should be clean, organized, and  easly navigable, much like FHNW's website, .

 **User Experience (UX)**
-- UX design should focus on the ease of use and intuitive navigation, considering the familiarity of the user base with FHNW's existing web solutions.
+- UX design should focus on the ease of use and intuitive navigation.

 *All design decisions must be made with FHNW's CI guidelines*